Basim415/PauseAndSave/README.md

 ---

 📝 **Note**
-The summary feature is powered by `whisper.cpp` locally.
-API keys (if used) should be stored in a `.env` file and listed in `.gitignore`.
+The summarization feature requires a **Cohere API key**.
+Summaries are generated locally using transcribed audio and Cohere’s large language models.
+Ensure your `.env` file is listed in `.gitignore`.

 📄 **License**
 This project is open source and intended for educational and personal use only.